-• UDC forecasts are to provide projected electricity demand for 2019 to 2030 and historical data for 2017 and 2018.
+- UDC forecasts are to provide projected electricity demand for 2021 to 2032 and historical data for 2019 and 2020.
 The historical data should represent actual amounts or the UDC's best estimate at the time of filing.
-ESPs should provide projections for the period through which they have contracted load.

-- UDCs are to provide forecasts for expected "bundled" customers (customers to whom they provide both generation and distribution services) and for all customers they provide distribution services to, including direct access, CCA load, and any other form of LSE providing generation services to end users.
-Bundled load is reported on Forms 1.1 and 1.3.
-Total load is reported on Forms 1.2 and 1.4. - UDCs are to prepare demand forecasts using one of the following: - Franchise service area defined by applicable state law or regulatory decisions lawfully determined by the CPUC - A definition of distribution utility service area that is mutually agreed upon by the distribution utility and Energy Commission staff - The demand forecast and aggregate forecasts of incremental demand response and DSM impacts reported in these forms should be consistent with data submitted in accordance with the 2019 Forms and Instructions for Submitting Electricity Resource Plans.
+ESPs should provide projections for the period through which they have contracted load. - UDCs are to provide forecasts for expected "bundled" customers (customers to whom they provide generation and distribution services) and all customers they provide distribution services to, including direct access, CCA load, and any other form of LSE providing generation services to end users. - UDCs are to prepare demand forecasts using one of the following: - Franchise service area defined by applicable state law or regulatory decisions lawfully determined by the CPUC - A definition of distribution utility service area that is mutually agreed upon by the distribution utility and CEC staff